techboulnp-gif/Splunk-SOC-Lab/README.md

 ---

 ### 6️⃣ Step 6: Initial Dashboard Architecture
 To move from raw log hunting to proactive monitoring, I began engineering a custom security dashboard.
-* **Action:** Transitioned from raw threat hunting to proactive monitoring by creating a new Splunk Dashboard dedicated to visualizing endpoint security events.
+Transitioned from raw threat hunting to proactive monitoring by creating a new Splunk Dashboard dedicated to visualizing endpoint security events.

 ![Security Dashboard](Phase%203/1_Security_Dashboard.png)